Bladetrain3r/SC-Cleanup/README.md

 - Launch the script with ./cleanup.ps1

 ## Alternatively
-- Launch the Powershell ISE administrator
+- Launch the Powershell ISE as administrator
 - Open cleanup.ps1 or paste the contents into the editor
 - Click on the green "Run Script" icon or press F5